hellmarbecker/blog/_drafts/new-in-druid-26-parsing-kafka-metadata-automatically.markdown

 ![Lufthansa Airbus A350 XWB D-AIXP arrives SFO L1060413, by wbaiv (Bill Abbott)](/assets/2023-06-27-00-airplane.jpg)

+I have previously written about [processing](https://blog.hellmar-becker.de/2022/08/30/processing-flight-radar-ads-b-data-with-decodable-and-imply/) and [visualizing](https://blog.hellmar-becker.de/2023/02/01/street-level-maps-in-imply-pivot-with-flight-data-and-confluent-cloud/) ADS-B flight radar data with Kafka and Druid.
+This time, let's look at some new possibilities with ingesting those data in a bit more detail.

+The story starts with a discussion within our DevRel team at [Imply](https://imply.io/).
+Wouldn't it be nice to have multiple flight radar receivers in different locations, and have them all produce data into the same Kafka topic (which lives in Confluent Cloud.)
+But if we do this

 ## Generating the data

 let's generate ourselves some data with kafka headers, this can be dome with `kcat`